 A diverse, thriving and prosperous economy will be developed through the promotion of a variety of business uses, the development of niche businesses which reflect the specific character and culture of the town, and a broad business portfolio which will ensure a strong economy beyond the traditional tourist season.
 New development will be accompanied by areas of new green space that will improve access to the countryside and improve the setting of the town within the AONB.
 The town's role as a visitor destination will be developed through the provision of improved facilities and creation of enhanced public spaces along the seafront.
-The re-opening of the Swanage to Wareham railway line will improve accessibility to employment and educational opportunities along the A351 corridor and to Poole.
+The re-opening of the Swanage to Wareham railway line will improve accessibility to employment and educational opportunities along the A351 corridor.
+The Town Council is one of two tiers of local government.
+It is responsible for the following: